The Adventures of Abney & Teal: Production

 The show is produced by Anne Wood who, as founder of Ragdoll Productions, had previously brought successful children's shows such as Teletubbies and In the Night Garden... to BBC Television.
 Wood stated that she had been an admirer of Stewart's picture books and their "distinct brand of gentle, fantastical humour and exquisite drawing style", but stated that it was his work on the book Addis Berner Bear Forgets that prompted her to contact the author.
 As well as creator Stewart is also the series director, and spent three years working on the show before it aired.
 Stewart stated in 2011 that the characters were all original constructs, designed in his sketchbooks, and the inspiration for the setting came from a visit to Victoria Park in East London.
 The show is co-written by Steve Roberts and Matilda Tristram.
+The show was created using real life models, that had been photoscanned into movable rigs.

 The show is narrated by British actor Adrian Scarborough who also provides the voice for Abney, while Teal is voiced by Shingai Shoniwa, who is best known as the lead singer of the Noisettes music band.
-None of the other characters have speaking roles, apart from Meep's ability to say his own name.
+None of the other characters have speaking roles, apart from Neep's ability to say his own name.
 Each episode is roughly eleven minutes long.
 The first series of 26 episodes started airing in the United Kingdom during September 2011.
 The show is aimed at 3-6-year-olds, but has been recognised for its adult friendly style, which harks back to earlier British children's programmes, drawing comparisons with the work of Oliver Postgate.
 BBC licensing manager, Julie Kekwith, acknowledged the show's retro-feel in 2011, stating "we're sure [it] will appeal to adults and parents as well as children." and that the show has a "unique nostalgic and literary feel".
 While Kate Monaghan in a 2011 review described the animation as having an "old-fashioned, puppet-esque feel", Fernando De Jesus of ITV Studios commented that the show has a "sort of chic brashness".

 In January 2012 it was announced that the show would be further promoted by a range of soft toys and games, made by Rainbow Designs.

 The first six episodes of Series 2 were broadcast in April 2012.
 The remaining episodes began airing on 28 October 2012.
 Series 2 also had 26 episodes.

 Episodes

-Each of the series's episodes are self-contained and do not follow a larger story narrative or chronology.
+All 52 episodes were combined into 26 episodes and were broadcast on CBeebies from 2011 to 2012.